 Other than that, the recorded heart rate ranges were essentially identical, but the reduction in little errors is nice.
 It also seemed to be able to follow rapid increases in exertion more quickly, but this will only be of use if you look at the data in a more fine-grained way than Apple’s Health app offers by default.

-The Series 4 is also the only Apple Watch model to include fall detection, which offers to call the emergency services if you hit the ground hard.
+The Series 4 is also the first Apple Watch model to include fall detection, which offers to call the emergency services if you hit the ground hard.
 If you don’t respond when it asks whether you’re okay, it will call an ambulance automatically after a minute, and sends your location to an emergency contact.

 It detects a fall based partly on the motion of your arms as you flail, and party based on how hard you hit the ground.
 We’ve had some fun attempting to spoof it through prat falls, but we don’t want to state anything definitively about it in this review: a failure to activate the feature from a fake fall doesn’t mean it wouldn’t go off during a real fall, and vice versa.
 There are plenty of videos of people doing that online if you want to sate your curiosity, though.